sav-che/TL-2/Authors/Roxburgh, William {std. Roxb.}.md

 #### Note

-James Roxburgh (1802-1884) and his brother Bruce R.(1797-1861), sons of William Roxburgh were respons\[fix\]áble for the publication of the *Flora indica*.
+James Roxburgh (1802-1884) and his brother Bruce R.(1797-1861), sons of William Roxburgh were responsible for the publication of the *Flora indica*.
 The preface to the 1832 edition is signed by James Roxburgh.
 A third son, John Roxburgh (*fl*.
 1777-1824) collected at the Cape (1798-1804), see Desmond p.
 533, M. Gunn & L.E.
 Codd, Bot.
 Expl.
 S. Afr.
 302 (1981); J. Britten, J. Bot.
 56: 202-203.
-1918 (denying John"s existence), D. Prain, J. Bot.
+1918 (denying John's existence), D. Prain, J. Bot.
 57: 28-34.
 1919 (showing that John Roxburgh did exist) and Dawson 713 (two letters by John R. to Joseph Banks).
 William Roxburgh Jr. (*fl*.
 1780-1806) collected in India and the Malay Archipelago.

 #### Eponymy